1RedOne/PSReddit/README.md

 ![approve oAuth and away you go!](https://github.com/1RedOne/PSReddit/blob/master/img/Approve.png)

- Credentials persist in secure storage and are automatically imported when you use a cmdlet in this module!
+ Credentials persist in secure storage and are automatically imported when you use a cmdlet in this module.

     Get-RedditAccount